Slewing bearings – in the service of wind energy

 An onshore turbine with three rotor blades, each 63 meters long and weighing 20 tons, generates an output of 6.1 megawatts at a wind speed of 14 meters.
 This is equivalent to the output of around 60 medium-sized cars.
-The energy generated in a single hour is sufficient to supply around 40 households with electricity for a year.
+The energy generated in a single hour is sufficient to supply approximately three two-person households with electricity for a year.

 To withstand forces of this caliber and ensure smooth movement of the entire turbine, slewing bearings for wind turbines have to meet very specific requirements.
 That’s why the experts at thyssenkrupp rothe erde have been carrying out intensive research and development work on wind energy for several decades. thyssenkrupp rothe erde offers customers slewing bearings that are optimally adapted to the requirements and locations of the turbines.

 In addition to wind energy, slewing bearings are important key components for many other industries. thyssenkrupp supplies customers from all over the world.
 With diameters of up to 25 meters, transporting the huge components is just as spectacular as their function and performance. rothe erde logistics expert Dirk Saager explains in an interview how the logistical mammoth task and the transport to air, water and asphalt works.